openbsd/xenocara/lib/mesa/docs/ci/LAVA.rst

 across ``gitlab.freedesktop.org``, and your runner isn't ready for that.

-The Docker image will need access to the lava instance.
+The Docker image will need access to the LAVA instance.
 If it's on a public network it should be fine.
 If you're running the LAVA instance on localhost, you'll need to set ``network_mode="host"`` in ``/etc/gitlab-runner/config.toml`` so it can access localhost.
 Create a